What I’m Looking Forward To…

-I am looking forward to long evenings out with friends under the evening skies, and nearby a lone singer strums along on his guitar as patrons nurse their drinks long past the check has been placed on the table.
+I am looking forward to long evenings out with friends under the evening skies.
+Nearby a lone singer strums along on his guitar.
+Patrons nurse their drinks long past the check has been placed on the table.

 But I don’t want to forget the nights out in our neighborhood, strolling down the sidewalks and waving to all the neighbors who we never even knew lived there.

 I am looking forward to a night out dressing up and dining at a fancy restaurant as the chatter from all the customers and the din of clanking silverware fills the air.

 But I don’t want to forget all the meals in and the takeout ordered as we gathered around the family table.